Advertisement

 Why the Microsoft Scholarship Program Stands Out

-For international students currently enrolled in STEM programs at U.S. universities who are from underrepresented groups in technology, the Microsoft Scholarship Program is a practical, career-advancing opportunity that is worth pursuing seriously alongside other funding applications.
-It complements rather than replaces the larger fully funded scholarships in USA listed in this guide — and for students already in the country and building their careers, it may be the most immediately actionable award on this list.
+For international students currently enrolled in STEM programs at US universities who are from underrepresented groups in technology, the Microsoft Scholarship is one of the most immediately actionable and career-relevant awards on this list.

 Official Website